 A skilled flipper, remodeler and builder, Van Winkle’s work earned him the DIY Network television series “The Vanilla Ice Project.”
-The show started in 2010 and kicks off its eighth season this summer.
+The show started in 2010 and kicked off its ninth season this year.

 You might remember Jamie Walters as Ray Pruit on “Beverly Hills, 90210,” from 1994 to 1996.
 If not, you’ve probably heard the song “How Do You Talk to an Angel” — it held the No. 1 spot on the Billboard chart for six weeks in 1992 — on which he sang lead vocals on as part of “The Heights” cast.

 By the early 2000s, Walters was ready to trade in show business for life as a firefighter and paramedic with the Los Angeles City Fire Department, according to Entertainment Weekly.
 He last made headlines in 2015, when TMZ reported his impending divorce.